 We do aim to exclude "financial trading", in which no change in ownership of the underlying asset takes place.
-However, it is not straightforward to distinguish this from other forms of trading based on public disclosure.
+However, it is not always straightforward to distinguish this from physical trading based on public disclosure.
 In addition, some mining companies trade emissions-intensive products, but do not disclose volumes.
-We encourage companies to explicitly disclose financial trading volumes.
+We encourage companies to explicitly disclose financial and physical trading volumes.